Fontbane/pokeruby493/README.md

 * There's 2 new evolution stones, the Shiny Stone for Roselia and the Dusk Stone for Misdreavus and Murkrow.

-* The Oval Stone and the Protector were also added because Happiny and Rhydon require them to evolve.
+* The following evolution-inducing items were added: Oval Stone, Protector, Electirizer, Magmarizer, Razor Claw, Razor Fang, Dubious Disc.

 * New evolution methods have been implemented to account for the evolutions of certain pokémon like Combee, Happiny, Aipom, Sneasel, Gligar, Nosepass, Magneton, Mantyke, etc.